 In Metal Gear Solid, in every game including the two prequels,the pack of cigarettes is highlighted early on in the game- later, Snake can, and indeed, must, use these to detect security lasers.
 There are other uses for them.

-The USS Missouri in MGS4 fits this trope.
+The USS Missouri in Metal Gear Solid 4.
 Insignificantly introduced early in the game as a real-life WW2 battleship that had been recommissioned as a training vessel, it later becomes the only ship in the US Navy to survive the Big Bad's plan to disable all the weapons in the world(due to not being linked to the "System" which controls all of them), and ends up carrying and supporting the main character in their assault on his floating fortress.

-Another good one: as Snake is about to shoot himself in front of Big Boss' grave in Guns of the Patriots, he notices that there is a flower bouquet in front of the grave right beside the one he's in front of.
+As Snake is about to shoot himself in front of Big Boss' grave in Guns of the Patriots, he notices that there is a flower bouquet in front of the grave right beside the one he's in front of.
 It makes sense after the fake credits when you realize that said grave marks the resting place of the Boss, Big Boss' spiritual mother.
-Now guess who dropped the bouquet before Snake came.

 In the prologue of Metal Gear Solid 2, which centers on a US Marine Corps.
 Metal Gear model, a brief mention is made of a Metal Gear project led by the US Navy.
 Much later in the plot, the Navy's Metal Gear makes an appearance and turns out to be a significant part of the plot.